hbctraining/FoG_scRNA-seq_viz/FoG_scRNAseq_viz.md

 _**Goals:**_

  - _To **filter the data to only include true cells that are of high quality**, so that when we cluster our cells it is easier to identify distinct cell type populations_
- - _To **identify any failed samples** and either try to salvage the data or remove from analysis, in addition to, trying to understand why the sample failed_
+ - _To **identify any failed samples** and either try to salvage the data or remove from analysis, in addition to try to understand why the sample failed_

 ## Sequencing read quality

 A first step in quality assessment of data is to evaluate some key sequence read metrics which can help identify technical artifacts and ensure robust downstream analyses.
 Some examples of these include:

 * **Mean Reads per Cell**: the total number of sequenced reads divided by the number of cells.
 10X recommends a minimum of 20,000 read pairs per cell.